reedcodes/talks/source/presentation/2022-hew/markdown/08-why.md

 {%- slide "markdown" -%}
+{% image "screen-teaser.png", "screenshot of a page feature three Teaser Link items, that each include an image and a link call-to-action." %}

+{%- notes -%}
+- teaser links were an early pattern for a block
+- many months later, new block for Info items requested
+- adding the initial new pattern took ~20 minutes, then only some adjustments
+{%- endnotes -%}
+{%- endslide -%}

+{%- slide "markdown" -%}
-{% image "screen-grids.png", "screenshot of a page feature three Teaser Link items, followed by three Info Grid items.
-The styles are fairly similar, with Info Grid items also having a title and description.
-Both blocks have images with text links." %}
+{% image "screen-info.png", "screenshot of a page feature three Info Grid items, that each include an image, a heading (title), description (paragraph), and a link call-to-action." %}

 {%- notes -%}
 - teaser links were an early pattern for a block